Parenting resources in 90 different languages

 - Our finances are monitored and audited regularly and we utilise resources to support the strategic aims of our setting as well as individual learner needs.

-- We seek to ensure a ‘value for money’ service, therefore all interventions are evaluated as we assess the progress that pupils make during any additional intervention.
+- We seek to ensure a ‘value for money’ service, therefore all interventions are evaluated for impact as we assess the progress that pupils make during any additional intervention.

 12. How is the decision made about what type and how much support my child/young person will receive?